Under 45V, when does cheap electricity still produce expensive hydrogen?

 - That intermittent strategies are viable without firming.
 Under hourly matching, they fail the utilization test in most configurations.

-For correspondence regarding the analysis or its assumptions:
+For academic correspondence regarding this analysis and assumptions:

-Full methodology documentation, sensitivity parameter sets, and benchmark validation protocols available upon request for academic collaboration or peer review.
-The analytical method is transferable to other policy-constrained energy systems (clean ammonia, SAF, e-fuels).
+Full methodology documentation, sensitivity parameter sets, and benchmark validation protocols are available upon request for academic collaboration or peer review.

 APA Format